UABC Library Facebook Blackboard Platform Quehacer Institutional Email University Gazette UABC

 Introduction

-The Bachelor in Nutrition program is based on a feasibility study, which states that Baja California is a federal entity with a high prevalence of diseases related to poor nutrition, chronic degenerative pathologies and other pathologies that require the intervention of a nutritionist.
-Because of this, it is necessary to offer an educational program in nutrition that involves the care of patients with chronic degenerative diseases, mostly diabetes, cardiovascular diseases, skeletal muscle disorders, as well as some cancers, while still participating in preventive activities related to nutrition.
+The Bachelor's Degree Program in Nutrition is supported by a feasibility study indicating that Baja California has a high prevalence of diseases related to inadequate nutrition, chronic-degenerative conditions, and other health issues that require the intervention of nutrition professionals.
+For this reason, offering an academic program in nutrition is considered necessary, as it enables participation in the care of patients with chronic-degenerative diseases, particularly diabetes, cardiovascular diseases, musculoskeletal disorders, and certain types of cancer, while also contributing to preventive activities related to nutrition.

-It is important to note that this proposal aims to meet the expanding educational supply with quality, relevance and equity, as well as to define UABC as a representative promoting sustainable development.
+It is important to note that this proposal not only seeks to expand the academic offerings with quality, relevance, and equity, but also positions UABC as an agent that promotes sustainable development.

-• Identify nutritional intervention needs, by applying nutritional diagnosis for disease prevention or health restitution at different stages of life, with honesty and professional ethics.
+• Identify nutritional intervention needs by applying nutritional diagnosis for disease prevention or health restoration at different stages of life, with honesty and professional ethics.

-• Evaluate metabolic diseases through clinical and/or biochemical analysis, to provide adequate nutritional treatment and improve the quality of life of the population, with responsibility and respect for integrity.
+• Evaluate metabolic diseases through clinical and/or biochemical analysis in order to provide appropriate nutritional treatment and improve the population's quality of life, with responsibility and respect for human dignity.

-• Design nutrition intervention and guidance programs based on national and international nutritional policies to improve the health of the population, within a framework of respect and social responsibility.
+• Design nutrition intervention and counseling programs based on national and international nutrition policies to improve the health of the population within a framework of respect and community responsibility.

-• • Evaluate food services management in industries through the application of official national and international standards to verify compliance with the establishment and hygiene quality standards, with leadership, honesty and respect.
+• Evaluate the management of food services in industry through the application of official national and international standards to verify compliance with hygiene, quality, and facility standards, with leadership, honesty, and respect.

 Mission

-The Nutrition Program aims to train professionals in the area of Nutrition who are capable of generating, spreading and applying scientific and technological knowledge with solid and integral training to respond to nutritional health problems in their environment, following a humanistic, ethical, moral and social approach.
+The mission of the Nutrition Program is to educate professionals in the field of nutrition who are capable of generating, disseminating, and applying scientific and technological knowledge through a solid and comprehensive education, in order to respond to nutritional health challenges in their environment with a humanistic, ethical, moral, and social approach.

 Vision